dcomtois/summarytools/README.md

 <img src="img/ctable-with-row-props.png" style="border:0"/>

+## 3.1 Choosing Which Proportions To Show

-**Row proportions are shown by default**.
+Row proportions are shown by default.
 To display column or total proportions, use `prop = "c"` or `prop = "t"`, respectively.
 To omit proportions altogether, use `prop = "n"`.

+## 3.2 Simplifying the Results

 Here is a simple “2 x 2” table: